 Streaming

-To stream content to your TV, you’ll need a good internet feed.
+To stream content to your TV, you’ll need a good internet in a motorhome feed.
 This can come from the campsite Wi-Fi, via a dongle or through a phone.
 The cost could be prohibitive, but if you have an unlimited 3/4/5G data deal with your phone or done, it might be viable.

 Using campsite Wi-Fi can be expensive.
 Back in 2012, touring in France, we wanted to watch the Murray vs Federer Wimbledon final.
 The Wi-Fi post was right on our pitch, so the signal was good.
 I opted for the ‘three hours for €12’ package, rather than all day for €20.
 Of course, the match went to five sets, and lasted three hours and 24 minutes, so we had to spend another €12 to see the finale… and watch Murray lose!